walmartlabs/kubeman/README.md

 - View Pod(s) Details, View Pod(s) Status: details of one or more selected pods
 - View Pod(s) Resource Configurations: view resource requests and limits config for all pods of a namespace
    ![Pod Resources](/static/kubeman-pod-resources.png)
+- Check Container Logs: check logs from one or more selected containers/pods at current point in time.
+Doesn't tail.
+Useful to look at latest logs without being bothered by constant flow due to tailing.
+- Tail Container Logs: tail logs from one or more selected pod-containers.
+Can be filtered on the fly.
-- Check Container Logs, Tail Container Logs, Tail Filtered Container Logs: let you check logs of one or more selected pod-containers
+- Tail Filtered Container Logs: Grep logs from one or more selected pod-containers by applying a filter.
+Requires a filter as input in order to start tailing logs.
+Useful when the containers are expected to produce high volume of log.
-- Compare Two Pods
+- Compare Two Pods: compare details of two selected pods
 - Test Containers Reachability: performs a ping check from one another for all selected pod-containers
    ![Container Reachability](/static/kubeman-pod-reachability.png)
 - Execute Pod Command: execute a command on all selected pod-containers (use '/c' to clear output, '&&' to execute multiple commands)